tsirrus/expressjs-workshop/README.md

   * Generating dynamic HTML can be tedious and error-prone: you have to do string concatenation, close your tags properly, and be sure to escape your HTML to avoid injection attacks.
   * Every time you want to change the HTML code, you have to restart your web server.
 While this may not be a huge issue, it can be avoided if the HTML is in a separate file.

 There exist tons of different template engines that work with Express.
-The idea behind a template engine is super simple: it's a function that takes some data, and returns some text -- most often HTML -- based on the so-called template.
+The idea behind a template engine is super simple: it's a function that takes some data -- usually an object --, and returns HTML based on the so-called template.
 The difference between the various template engines that exist is the syntax they use for expressing the transformation of data to HTML.

 Once you know one or two template languages, learning new ones is quite easy.
 For this course, we're going to use the [Pug template engine](http://pugjs.org), which was previously known as Jade.